kakadu-group/kakadu/readme.md

 [![Build Status](https://travis-ci.org/kakadu-group/kakadu.png?branch=develop)](https://travis-ci.org/kakadu-group/kakadu)

-Kakadu is a PHP website, that focuses on learning.
-The user can create learngroups, courses, catalogs and questions and share them with other users.
-This project includes also an learnalgorithm, that tries to select the best questions for the user so his learn success is as high as possible.
+Kakadu is a PHP website that focuses on learning.
+Users can create learngroups, courses, catalogs and questions and share them with other users.
+The project features a learning algorithm which aims at selecting the best questions for the user such that the learning success is as high as possible.

-Kakadu is bsed on the following open source project:
+Kakadu is based on the following open source projects:
 - Laravel - A clean and classy framework for PHP web development
 - Sentry - A framework agnostic authentication & authorization system for Laravel
 - PHPExcel - A pure PHP library for reading and writing spreadsheet files